- IBM Research Technical Reports

-I am a member of the Programming Technologies department at the IBM T. J. Watson Research Center.
+I am a member of the Systems Acceleration department at the IBM T. J. Watson Research Center.
 Prior to joining IBM Research in September 1998, I was a post-doctoral fellow at the Center for Advanced Computing Research, California Institute of Technology.
 I received my PhD in Computer Engineering from Syracuse University.
 During the graduate studies, my focus was on parallel compilers and parallel out-of-core problems.
 My PhD work explored compiler and runtime approaches for optimizing parallel out-of-core problems.

 I study interactions between applications, programming languages/runtime systems, and computer architectures.
 I am interested in understanding how modern hardware, multi-core processors, GPUs, and SSDs impact design of optimal algorithms for main-memory and out-of-core problems.
 At IBM Research, my past projects include Multi-heap Multi-process JVMs, Java Garbage Collection, XML Processing and Parallelization, Cell and GPGPU applications.

 My current interest is exploring software-hardware co-design of analytics workloads.
 I work at the intersection of high-performance computing, analytics, and data management domains.
 Specifically, I have been investigating how GPUs could be used for accelerating key analytics kernels in text analytics, data management, graph analytics, and deep learning.
 I collaborate closely with the IBM Toronto Lab, IBM Power Systems, and various Analytics and Database product teams (e.g., Watson, Cognos TM1, Algorithmics, DB2/Netezza, ILOG, and SPSS).